 If you’re a provider, stuff like performance management, wealth management and business growth needs to be addressed.
 Paraphrased, Kay Erb says this equates to opportunities to run your business more effectively, efficiently and profitably.

 In the web hosting industry, networks need to monitored, tweaked and upgraded as necessary to keep up with the competition.
 It wasn’t that long ago that 10Mbps uplink ports were common.
-Now 100Mbps ports are rapidly being replaced with 1Gbps ports and prospects are noticing.
+Now 100Mbps ports have been replaced with 1Gbps (and 10Gbps) ports and prospects are noticing.

 Resource usage has to be addressed, routing has to be optimized and technicians need to keep up with new technologies.
 Throw in marketing, advertising, search engine optimization, branding, human relations, accounting and all the other stuff that needs to be addressed to remain successful, and you see where I’m going – hosting is real business, and it’s not for the faint of heart.